mahmoudaboueleneen/tomasulo/docs/report.md

 This document provides a high-level overview of this software's architecture and its lifecycle.
 We have documented our approach and thinking for each stage of the software's lifecycle and what each process yielded.

-We have also covered the difficulties and challenges that we've encountered in the Appendix.
+We also go over more difficulties and challenges that we've encountered in more detail in the Appendix.

+## Prerequisites

+This report assumes the reader already has knowledge and understanding of the terms used when discussing the Tomasulo algorithm/architecture, such as reservation stations/buffers, but is not completely required in order to proceed.

 ## Table of Contents